-All faculty, students, and employees, including users of Blackboard, must adhere to U.S. copyright laws in using materials for which they do not own the copyright.
+All faculty, students, and employees, including users of Learning Management System, must adhere to U.S. copyright laws in using materials for which they do not own the copyright.

-When using copyrighted materials, all faculty, students and employees, including users of Blackboard, must give notice that the materials used may be protected by, copyright.
+When using copyrighted materials, all faculty, students and employees, including users of the Learning Management System, must give notice that the materials used may be protected by, copyright.

 We recognize that the majority of materials copied at Tri-County Community College will fall under the definition of materials used for educational purposes and therefore may be copied under Fair Use Guidelines, section 108 of the Copyright Law, as attached.

-We also recognize that instructors posting copyrighted materials to Blackboard, even though protected under the Fair Use Guidelines, are further restricted according to the TEACH Act of 2002 as outlined below:
+We also recognize that instructors posting copyrighted materials to the Learning Management System, even though protected under the Fair Use Guidelines, are further restricted according to the TEACH Act of 2002 as outlined below: